 By the most conservative estimates, that number would be 4 million from direct repression and 6 million from the results of enforced economic theory, namely, collectivisation, for a total of 10 million.
 That is roughly equal to total estimates of Nazi victims, and nearly twice the number of the specifically targeted group.
 However more recently available material generally indicates a total of around 20 million, nearly twice by our ally of what Nazi Germany managed to attain in toto, and over three times the 6 million of their specifically targeted group.

 The Soviet Union itself passed into history on 26 December 1991.
 On 17 July 1998, the 80th anniversary of their murders, the bodies of Tsar Nicholas and Tsaritsa Alexandra and the three of their children then found were buried with state honours in the Cathedral of Sts Peter and Paul in St Petersburg.
+Why there?
 The city was founded 27 May 1703 by Tsar Peter the Great and named by him after his patron saint St Peter.
 It was the capitol of Russia until the Communist revolution, known as Leningrad under the Soviet regime, and its name was restored in 1991.
 All Russian Emperors since Peter the Great are now buried there.

 The regime which killed them has passed into history, but, there is still a Russian Orthodox Church, there is still a House of Romanov, and there is still a Russia -- The Russian Federation.